 Ready Reckoner tool 2018

 Calculate the local costs of smoking with our Ready Reckoner.
 It’s an easy to use Excel spreadsheet that provides estimates of the local cost of smoking to smokers, the NHS and society at large.
 The estimates are based on national data and you can see notes on the tool’s methodology here.
-For local authorities that want to publicise the impact of smoking on their area, ASH has prepared this template press release using local figures.

 This is a series of short papers for key Councillors including members of Health and Wellbeing Boards and Health Scrutiny Committees.